-I’ve come across program called Secure Folders on Wilders Security forums.
+I’ve come across program called Secure Folders (official webpage no longer exists) on Wilders Security forums.
 But this one is a bit different from the usual bunch of programs that lock folders with password.
 This one doesn’t.
 This one protects files and folders in a different way.
 It makes files or folders invisible to unauthorized apps, it makes files non-executable, it makes them read-only, or it can lock them entirely.
 They will be visible, but you won’t be able to read or modify them unless you’re using a trusted specified application.
 The number of options to protect files is quite extensive and will give you ability to protect nearly any kind of files/folders without making it difficult for every day use.

 Ok, what can I use this program for you may ask?

 Well, it’s quite simple actually.
 Program has few limitations that I’ll discuss with the developers (like missing strict per rule trusted applications for even tougher, more detailed protection), but in a nutshell, I see it as an amazing tool to protect your important files and documents from getting stolen or encrypted (ransomware malware) by unauthorized applications.
 I see it as a great way to protect your browser user data folders so malware can’t simply read your locally stored bookmarks and passwords and send the data to a remote server.
 And just these two abilities give this tool an incredible value (yeah, even though it’s free!).